rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 The process of image sharing requires you to accept the share request before you can see the image.
 To do this, you need to know the UUID of the image that was shared with you.
-For instructions for accepting an image, please consult the [Cloud Images v2 API documentation](https://developer.rackspace.com/docs/cloud-images/v2/developer-guide/#image-sharing).
+For instructions for accepting an image, consult the [Cloud Images v2 API documentation](https://developer.rackspace.com/docs/cloud-images/v2/developer-guide/#image-sharing).

 #### Can I share or accept an image in the Chicago region?